French (FRNCH)

 Repeatable.

 Key moments and themes in French society and culture up to the modern era.
 Subjects vary according to faculty interest.
-Readings, discussions, and papers in English.
+Readings, discussions, and coursework in English.
 Meets International Perspectives Requirement.
-(Typically Offered: Spring)

 Credits: 1-6.
 Repeatable, maximum of 9 credits.